De'Veon Smith

-De'Veon Le'trell Smith (born November 8, 1994) is an American football running back for the Arlington Renegades of the XFL.
+De'Veon Le'trell Smith (born November 8, 1994) is an American professional football running back for the Dallas Renegades of the United Football League (UFL).
 He played college football at Michigan, and was signed as an undrafted free agent by the Miami Dolphins in 2017.
-He played for the Orlando Apollos of the Alliance of American Football (AAF) and Tampa Bay Vipers of the XFL.
+He has also played for the Orlando Apollos of the Alliance of American Football (AAF) and Tampa Bay Vipers of the XFL.

-Early years
+Early life

 Smith was born in 1994.
 He attended Howland High School in Warren, Ohio.
 He set the career rushing record for Trumbull County, Ohio, with 6,750 rushing yards at Howland High School.
 He was a finalist for Ohio's "Mr. Football" award.

 College career

 In March 2012, prior to his senior year in high school, Smith announced that he had committed to play college football for the University of Michigan.
 He also received collegiate offers from Bowling Green, Indiana, Ohio State, Penn State, Purdue, and West Virginia.
 As a freshman in 2013, Smith appeared in twelve games and had twenty-six carries for 117 yards.

 As a sophomore in 2014, Smith led Michigan with 519 rushing yards on 108 carries.
 In the opening game of the 2014 season, Smith carried the ball eight times for 115 yards.
 He also scored two touchdowns and had a run of sixty-one yards.
 Derrick Green also rushed for 170 yards in the game, as Smith and Green became the first pair of Michigan running backs to rush for over 100 yards in the same game since 2007.

-During the 2015 season, Smith was again Michigan's leading rusher with 753 yards and six touchdowns on 180 carries.
+During the 2015 season, Smith was again Michigan's leading rusher with 753 yards and six touchdowns on 180 carries and emerged as one of the star players in Jim Harbaugh’s first year at the helm.

 Through the first eleven games of the 2016 season, Smith led Michigan with 750 rushing yards and ten touchdowns on 144 carries.
-On November 19, 2016, he rushed for a career-high 158 yards and two touchdowns against Indiana.
+On November 19, 2016, the 10-1 Wolverines were struggling against Indiana, and Smith proceeded to put the team on his back.
+He rushed for a career-high 158 yards and had two momentum-changing touchdowns against Indiana.